gabriwl165/python-web-framework/README.md

         # ...
 ```
-We're validating if the body is a dictionary, so we need to `json` library to convert it to a string for us. and also avoid use `len()` with None.
+We're validating whether the body is a dictionary, and if it is, we need to use the `json` library to convert it to a string.
+Additionally, we should avoid using `len()` on `None`.

-So, now, if we test to send a request to our server.
-Our client console might look like this:
+Now, if we test sending a request to our server, our client console might look like this:

 ```bash
 Received: HTTP/1.1 200 OK